fish-shell/fish-shell/doc_src/language.rst

 The output of a command (or an entire :ref:`pipeline <pipes>`) can be used as the arguments to another command.

-When you write a command in parentheses like ``outercommand (innercommand)``, the ``innercommand`` will be executed first.
-Its output will be taken and each line given as a separate argument to ``outercommand``, which will then be executed. [#]_
+When you write a command in parentheses like ``outercommand (innercommand)``, fish first runs ``innercommand``, and then uses each line of its output as a separate argument to ``outercommand``, which will then be executed.
+Unlike other shells, the value of ``$IFS`` is not used [#]_, fish splits on newlines.

 A command substitution can have a dollar sign before the opening parenthesis like ``outercommand $(innercommand)``.
 This variant is also allowed inside double quotes.
-When using double quotes, the command output is not split up by lines.
+When using double quotes, the command output is not split up by lines, but trailing empty lines are still removed.

 If the output is piped to :doc:`string split or string split0 <cmds/string-split>` as the last step, those splits are used as they appear instead of splitting lines.

 The exit status of the last run command substitution is available in the :ref:`status <variables-status>` variable if the substitution happens in the context of a :doc:`set <cmds/set>` command (so ``if set -l (something)`` checks if ``something`` returned true).

-To use only part of the output, refer to :ref:`index range expansion <expand-index-range>`.
+To use only some lines of the output, refer to :ref:`index range expansion <expand-index-range>`.

-Fish has a default limit of 100 MiB on the data it will read in a command sustitution.
-If that limit is reached the command (all of it, not just the command substitution - the outer command won't be executed at all) fails and ``$status`` is set to 122.
-This is so command substitutions can't cause the system to go out of memory, because typically your operating system has a much lower limit, so reading more than that would be useless and harmful.
-This limit can be adjusted with the ``fish_read_limit`` variable (`0` meaning no limit).
-This limit also affects the :doc:`read <cmds/read>` command.

 Examples::